-The Stanisław Siedlecki Polish Polar Station in Hornsund (77°00'N 15°33'E) located 300 m from the shore of Isbjørnhamna Bay of the Hornsund Fiord in SW Spitsbergen (Fig. 1), was established during the International Geophysical Year in 1957.
-Since 1978 it conducts year-round scientific research and is the northernmost permanent Polish scientific site, that throughout the years has become a modern interdisciplinary scientific platform that carries out research projects aimed at a better understanding of the functioning of the arctic nature and the changes it undergoes.
-The Hornsund Fjord is approximately 35 km long and approximately 14.5 km wide at its mouth to the Greenland Sea.
+The Stanisław Siedlecki Polish Polar Station in Hornsund $(77^{\circ}00' \text{ N } 15^{\circ}33' \text{ E})$ , located 300 m from the shore of the Isbjørnhamna Bay of the Hornsund fjord in SW Spitsbergen (Fig. 1), was established during the International Geophysical Year in 1957.
+Since 1978 it has conducted year-round scientific research, and it is the northernmost permanent Polish scientific site, which throughout the years has become a modern interdisciplinary scientific platform that carries out research projects aimed at a better understanding of the functioning of the arctic nature and the changes it undergoes.
+The Hornsund fjord is approximately 35 km long and approximately 14.5 km wide at its mouth to the Greenland Sea.
 The coastline of Hornsund is diversified, with multiple bays and glaciated valleys.
 A recent expansion of the ice-free areas is observed in Svalbard, with the most significant retreats of the tidewater glaciers (Błaszczyk et al., 2013), so the recognition of the changes in the functioning of the environmental system becomes more and more essential.
-The station is set on a marine terrace at 10 m a.s.l..
+The station is set on a marine terrace at 10 m a.s.l.
 This terrace, raised during Holocene (Lindner et al., 1991), consists of sea gravel and is covered by a diversity of tundra vegetation types.
 The slopes of the nearest mountain ranges Fugleberget (569 m) and Ariekammen (517 m) are located 1 km north from the station.
 Around 800 m NE from the station lies the lateral moraine of Hansbreen glacier.
-Recently the distance from the station to the front of Hansbreen is around 2.5 km.
+Currently, the distance from the station to the front of Hansbreen is around 2.5 km.
 The ground here has a continuous permafrost layer down to more than 100 m deep (Wawrzyniak et al., 2016).

-At Hornsund meteorological site indexed by international numbering system 01003 (www.oscar.wmo.int), managed by the Institute of Geophysics Polish Academy of Sciences, since July 1978 year-round, systematic, continuous measurements and observations at WMO standards have been conducted.
-The results of automatic measurements and visual observations are sent as the SYNOP-code to WMO database every 60 minutes and 3 hours, respectively.
-Since January 2001 most of the traditional instruments were replaced by an automatic weather station with Vaisala QLC-50 logger.
+At Hornsund meteorological site (indexed by international numbering system 01003 (https://oscar.wmo.int/surface/, last access: 1 April 2020), managed by the Institute of Geophysics Polish Academy of Sciences), year-round, systematic, continuous measurements and observations at WMO standards have been conducted since July 1978.
+The results of automatic measurements and visual observations are sent as the SYNOP code to WMO database every 60 min and 3 h, respectively.
+Since January 2001 most of the traditional instruments had been replaced by an automatic weather station with Vaisala QLC-50 logger.
 The sensors of the new system have been installed on meteorological mast, situated 160 m SW of the main station building.
-To replace Vaisala QLC-50 in September 2016 new system Vaisala MAWS 301 was set on the same meteorological mast.
-To determine the degree of compatibility and homogeneity of the measurements, the old and new sensors were operating simultaneously for more than one year.
-The results of the analysis allowed to combine time series and since January 2018 the data comes from Vaisala MAWS 301.
-A comprehensive description of measurements and instruments can be found in collective work edited by Marsz and Styszyńska (2013) and in Table 1.
+To replace Vaisala QLC-50, in September 2016 a new system called Vaisala MAWS 301 was set on the same meteorological mast.
+To determine the degree of compatibility and homogeneity of the measurements, the old and new sensors were operating simultaneously for more than 1 year.
+The results of the analysis allowed us to combine time series; since January 2018 the data have come from Vaisala MAWS 301.
+A comprehensive description of measurements and instruments can be found in a collective work edited by Marsz and Styszyńska (2013) and in Table 1.
 Although the time series of the data stretches up to July 1978, here we analyse the variability of climatic conditions over the period 1979-2018 and in some cases 1983-2018, based on the availability of observations without gaps.
-The daily, monthly, and annual averages or sums and the extreme range (min and max), computed from observations are provided in the scientific digital data repository - PANGAEA (Wawrzyniak and Osuch, 2019).
+The daily, monthly, and annual averages or sums, and the extreme range (min and max) computed from observations are provided in the scientific digital data repository PANGAEA (Wawrzyniak and Osuch, 2019).